 Lady Robinson Beach Brighton le Sands

-Lady Robinson Beach is a family-friendly beach that stretches from the Cooks River mouth in the north to the mouth of the Georges River in the south.
+This family-friendly beach stretches from the Cooks River mouth in the north to the mouth of the Georges River in the south.

 The bay is usually as flat as a pancake, and you are pretty safe to play in the shallows anywhere along its stretch.
 The sand is some of the whitest in Sydney, and the beach itself is usually spotless.